 Reinforcement learning (RL) has gained substantial momentum in recent years, and increasingly sophisticated systems that span a wide array of applications, such as games \cite{mnih2013playing,vinyals2019grandmaster,silver2017mastering,silver2018general}, natural language processing \cite{ouyang2022training}, and even nuclear fusion \cite{degrave2022magnetic}, have been developed.
 Therefore, it has only been natural to see RL making its way into the networking realm, specifically in routing \cite{mammeri2019reinforcement}, video rate control \cite{huang2018qarc, mao2017neural}, network access \cite{wang2018deep, naparstek2018deep}, security \cite{nguyen2019deep, uprety2020reinforcement} and proactive caching \cite{zhu2018deep, he2017integrated}.
 Congestion control (CC) has recently been rethought through the lens of RL, promising efficient CC where fast-evolving communication technologies, applications, and traffic workloads pose substantial challenges to human-derived CC algorithms, such as Cubic \cite{cubic_paper} and BBR \cite{cardwell2016bbr}.
 Other learning-based CC approaches, such as Remy \cite{remy}, PCC Allegro \cite{pcc-allegro} and PCC Vivace \cite{pccvivace}, have also been explored.

-It has been widely accepted that experimentally evaluating CC algorithms is a challenging task due to the complexity in designing experiments that exercise CC in a wide range of network conditions and the breadth of CC performance metrics that must be taken into account in unison, and not in isolation \cite{li2007experimental}.
-Learning-based CC approaches pose additional challenges because of the black-box nature of decision-making (e.g., when deep RL is employed) or when the state space gets very large to track decision making (e.g., in Remy).
-This renders machine-derived CC policies difficult to reason about.
+It has been widely accepted that the experimental evaluation of CC algorithms is a challenging task due to the complexity of designing experiments that exercise CC under a wide range of network conditions and the breadth of CC performance metrics that must be taken into account in unison and not in isolation \cite{li2007experimental}.
+Learning-based CC approaches pose additional challenges because of the black-box nature of decision making (e.g., when deep RL is employed) or when the state space becomes very large to track decision making (e.g., in Remy).
+Consequently, machine-derived CC policies are difficult to reason about.
 The issues identified above are exacerbated by the diversity in the implementation of learning-based approaches and CC algorithms.
 For example, Remy \cite{remy}, TCP-Drinc \cite{xiao2019tcp} and SmartCC \cite{li2019smartcc} are implemented as simulation models.
-On the other hand, Aurora \cite{jay2019deep} are trained within a simulation environment and subsequently integrated into a user-space prototype.
+On the other hand, Aurora \cite{jay2019deep} is trained within a simulation environment and subsequently integrated into a user-space prototype.
 Orca \cite{abbasloo2020classic}, Astraea \cite{astraea} and Spine \cite{tian2022spine} perform RL model training and inference within a user space application, but the core of the CC is integrated within the Linux kernel.
-Sage \cite{sage} is trained over pre-collected traces from a diverse set of CC algorithms before deployed within the Linux kernel.
-PCC-Vivace comes with both a user- and kernel-space implementation, which behave very differently to each other.
+Sage \cite{sage} is trained on pre-collected traces from a diverse set of CC algorithms before being deployed within the Linux kernel.
+PCC Vivace comes with both a user- and kernel-space implementation, which behave very differently to each other.